-Download and install SDL 2 and QMC2 as explained here (only Steps 1 and 2).
+Download and install SDL 2 as explained here.
 Download a good text editor - I prefer TextWrangler from the Mac App Store (which is phased out now, so I have to look for a new one).
 Change Finder Settings in order to Display Hidden Folders and Files, e.g. with Deeper (you need access to your User Library folder, which is by default a hidden folder).
 Of course, download MAME from here and unzip it into the place of your choice.
 Obviously this is the SDL version of MAME complied for Macs.

 Recommendation: I currently keep my running MAME version in the folder 'mame' and keep only older versions in a version-related directory.
-This definitely helps you further on to stay consistent and carry on your work.
+This definitely helps you further on to stay consistent and carry on your work from version to version.

 Open Terminal and switch to your MAME working directory (easiest way: type 'cd' and then drag the mame directory from the Finder into the Terminal -> press Return in the Terminal window)

 Warning: starting mame64 with double-click works, but you are not in the MAME working directory, so a lot just does not work -> start via Terminal as explained here.
 So you must be in the MAME working directory!